izure1/node-relation/README.md

 The method does not modify the data inside, it returns the result of the calculation as a new instance.

 ### constructor(dataset?: `RelationData[]`): `Relationship`
-You can pass dataset paramter to init this instance.
+You can pass dataset parameter to init this instance.
 The `RelationData` is type of 2-dimentional array.
 Check dataset getter description.
 ```
 const rs = new Relationship([['language', ['English', 'Korean', 'Japanese']]])